Phase gates galore

 \begin{array}{lcr}|0\rangle&\longmapsto&|0\rangle\\|1\rangle&\longmapsto&e^{i\frac{\pi}{4}}|1\rangle\end{array} |

-Note that the phase gate P_\varphi is only defined up to a global phase factor, and so we can write its matrix either as
+Recall that a phase gate P_\varphi is only defined up to a global phase factor, and so we can write its matrix either as

 P_\varphi =